Skip to content

 quay.io/minio/minio server /data --console-address ":9001"

-4. Click Upload to add a file to your new bucket.
+4. Upload a sample file to verify functionality.

 CLI examples